 The Netherlands boast some of the leading Universities in the world for Philosophical study.
 Click on the name of the University to be taken to their website.

 - Erasmus University Rotterdam

-Although University can be expensive in the Netherlands, they offer a wide range of scholarships that you can apply for to make your time there more affordable!
+Although University can be expensive in the Netherlands, there is a wide range of scholarships that you can apply to make your time there more affordable!